DjangoGirls/tutorial/starting_django_project/README.md

 Let's build a simple blog!

 The first step to create it is starting a new Django project.
-Basically that means that we will run some script from Django that will create for us a skeleton of Django project: bunch of directories and files that we will later use.
+Basically that means that we will run some script from Django that will create for us a skeleton of a Django project: bunch of directories and files that we will later use.

-Names of some files and directories are very important for Django.
+The names of some files and directories are very important for Django.
 You should not rename files that we are about to create.
 Moving them to different place is also not a good idea.
 Django needs a certain folder/files structure to be able to find important things.

 In console/command-line you should type: